Top Unsecured Credit Cards For Bad Credit

 There are two types of credit cards that are offered to people with bad credit.
 The first type are the secured cards, which require the payment of a refundable security deposit before an account can be opened.
 These cards work much like unsecured cards, except for the initial refundable security deposit.
 In addition, there are some credit cards that are offered to people with bad credit that do not require a security deposit.

 In order to build your credit history, you must have a loan in some form or another.
-A credit card of any type offers a line of credit that represents a loan that you must repay, and each payment can be reported to the three major consumer credit bureaus: Equifax, Experian, and Transunion.
-So as you make on-time payments, you show that you can be trusted to repay a loan, which is what your credit score is designed to represent.
-In addition, each account you have open adds to your credit history each month, and having an available line of credit will be a factor in your credit score.
+A credit card of any type offers a line of credit that represents a loan that you must repay, and each payment can be reported to the three major consumer credit bureaus: Equifax, Experian, and TransUnion.
+So as you make on-time payments, you show you can be trusted to repay a loan.
+In addition, each account you have open adds to your credit history each month.

-How important it is for people with bad credit to be diligent in building their score
+How important it is for people with bad credit to be diligent in building payment history

-Your payment history makes up 35% of your FICO score and is vital to building your credit.
-Therefore, it is critical that you make all of your monthly payments on time, and they be for at least the minimum balance.
+According to FICO, your payment history makes up 35% of your FICO score and is vital to building your credit.
+Therefore, it is critical that you make all of your monthly payments on time, and they be for at least the minimum payment.
 Thankfully, there are many tools you can use to help you to make on time payments.
 For example, most credit cards offer some form of email or text alerts to notify you when your payment is due.
 In addition, many offer automatic electronic bill payments that will ensure your payments are always made on-time.

-Here are four of the top unsecured credit cards to consider if you have bad credit.
+Here are five of the top unsecured credit cards to consider if you have bad credit.

 The standard interest rate is 23.9%, and there is a 25-day grace after the close of each billing cycle during which cardholders can avoid interest by paying their balance in full.
-The annual fee for this card is either $35, $59, or $99 (with a $75 fee the first year).
+The annual fee for this card is $35-$99 (with a $75 fee the first year).
 The fee you are assessed will depend on your credit worthiness.

 Credit lines will range between $300 and $3,000, depending on the applicant’s credit, and timely payments mean your credit line could increase, though additional fees may apply.
 Perks of the Credit One Bank Unsecured Visa include 1% cash back rewards, $0 fraud liability, the ability to change your due date, and a mobile app that allows you to manage your account.
 Additionally, Credit One reports to all three major credit bureaus, and you can monitor your Experian credit score online for free.